SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/aws-lambda/java.md

 ## Sumo Logic Distribution for OpenTelemetry Lambda layer

-You can instrument your AWS Java Lambda function using the [Sumo Logic Distribution for OpenTelemetry Lambda Layer version 1.24.0](https://github.com/SumoLogic/sumologic-otel-lambda/tree/release-java-v1.24.0/java).
+You can instrument your AWS Java Lambda function using the [Sumo Logic Distribution for OpenTelemetry Lambda Layer version 1.30.1](https://github.com/SumoLogic/sumologic-otel-lambda/tree/release-java-v1.30.1/java).
 By default, calls to the Lambda function and AWS Services are instrumented, see the [Manual Instrumentation](#optional-manual-instrumentation) section below if your function is performing some other calls like HTTP requests or database calls.

 ### Lambda function requirements

 You'll need the following:
 * Java8 (Corretto) or Java11 (Corretto)
 * Lambda layers add permissions
-* HTTP Traces Source endpoint URL - To send spans from the instrumented Lambda function to Sumo Logic you need an endpoint URL from an existing or new [HTTP Traces Source](/docs/apm/traces/get-started-transaction-tracing/http-traces-source.md).
+* Sumo Logic OTLP/HTTP Source endpoint URL - To send spans from the instrumented Lambda function to Sumo Logic you need an endpoint URL from an existing or new [OTLP/HTTP source](/docs/send-data/hosted-collectors/http-source/otlp.md).

 1. Navigate to [functions](https://console.aws.amazon.com/lambda/home#/functions) in the AWS Lambda Console and open the function you want to instrument.